-3L Hours per week 3 hours 60 Marks 40 Marks 3
+Instruction 3L Hours per week

+Duration of Semester End Examination 3 hours

+SEE 60 Marks

+CIE 40 Marks

+Credits 3

-Course Outcomes: To enable the students to
+Course Objective: To enable the students to

 - 1. Learn the properties & conduct tests on various ingredients of concrete. - 2.
 Understand the behavior of concrete in fresh and hardened states. - 3.
 Understand the Mix design of concrete using various design methods. - 4.
 To learn the durability of concrete & acquire knowledge on the properties and effective usage of various admixtures. - 5.
 Gain knowledge of various special concretes and their applications